UNOC WORKSHOP in Nice – Spatial recomposition: a solution to adapt high-risk coastal areas

 Be part of a regional and international dynamic to influence the future of coastal zones and make the Mediterranean a pioneering region in addressing climate change risks.

-The workshop will formulate concrete recommendations to deliver a joint message, “The Voice of the Mediterranean” at the third United Nations Ocean Conference (UNOC3), which will be co-hosted by France and Costa Rica in Nice next June.
-This major international event will also mark the launch of the Ocean Rise & Coastal Resilience Coalition for Cities and Regions, initiated and chaired by Christian Estrosi, Mayor of Nice, President of the Nice Côte d’Azur Metropolis, and Deputy President of the SUD – Provence-Alpes-Côte d’Azur Region.
+The UNOC 3 will be held in June 2025, co-hosted by France and Costa Rica.
+This major international event will also mark the launch of the Coalition of Coastal Cities and Coastal Regions of the World, launched and chaired by Christian ESTROSI, Mayor of Nice, President of the Nice Côte d’Azur Metropolis, Deputy President of the SUD – Provence-Alpes-Côte d’Azur Region.

-AVITEM is playing a crucial role in preparing the Mediterranean dimension of this coalition, coordinating a dynamic co-construction and exchange process involving a network of expert partners, with the support of the French Ministry of Europe and Foreign Affairs and the SUD – Provence-Alpes-Côte d’Azur Region: Plan Bleu, the Mediterranean Experts on Climate and environmental Change (MedECC), the Institute for Research and Développement (IRD), the Intermediterranean Commission (CIM-CRPM), the four schools of architecture involved in the Mélimed project, the Bibliotheca Alexandrina, Egyptian National Institute of Oceanography and Fisheries, the French Development Agency (AFD), MedCities, the Ocean & Climate Platform.
+AVITEM is contributing to prepare the Mediterranean dimension of this coalition, coordinating a dynamic co-construction and exchange process involving a network of expert partners: Plan Bleu, the Mediterranean Experts on Climate and environmental Change (MedECC), the Institute for Research and Développement (IRD), the Intermediterranean Commission (CIM-CRPM), the four schools of architecture involved in the Mélimed project, the Bibliotheca AlexandrinaEgyptian National Institute of Oceanography and Fisheries, the French Development Agency (AFD), MedCities, the Ocean & Climate Platform.
+With the support of the French Ministry of Europe and Foreign Affairs, the SUD – Provence-Alpes-Côte d’Azur Region and the City of Nice.